isa-ulisboa/greends-ipython/README.md

 To start (access RPi from local network):
 - You need: RPi username, say 'pi'; RPi password; and the RPi IP address, say '10.17.99.160'
 - Access RPi with `ssh`: open terminal (CRTL+R and type `cmd` in Windows) and at the terminal prompt `$` type smth like `$ssh pi@10.17.99.160` (replace by actual username and IP address).
 You will be prompted for the RPi password.
 - Since all the class has access to the RPi, it is important that you only work on your own working directory.
-So, the next step is to create it: change directory with `$cd Documents` and create your temp directory with `$mkdir Bob` (replace by your own name).
-The full path to the directory should be smth like `/Documents/Bob`
+So, the next step is to create it: change directory with `$cd Documents/tests` and create your temp directory with `$mkdir Bob` (replace by your own name).
+The full path to the directory should be smth like `~/Documents/tests/Bob`
 - Go to your directory with `$cd Bob`.
-- To create a new Python script type `$nano test.py`
+- To create a new Python script (or to edit an existing one) type `$nano test.py`
 - Inside the file type `print('hello')`
-- Save contents with `CTRL-S`
+- Save contents with `CTRL-X`
-- Type `$sudo python3 test.py` to execute the file.
+- Type on terminal `$sudo python3 test.py` to execute the file.
 This should print `hello` in the terminal.
-So, now you know how to run a Python script in a Raspberry Pi.
+So, you have run a Python script in a Raspberry Pi.

 ### Exercises with Raspberry Pi, breadboard, led, button and connection wires: